JonathanWoollett-Light/JonathanWoollett-Light/README.md

 My biggest project Cogent is currently sitting at its 42nd version.

 Being first published 16th July 2020 that's 42 versions in 88 days (as of 13/10/2020), on average a version every other day.
+Most updates are very minor, but it has gone a quite a few complete overhauls.

 ### 🔭 My current focus ###